 If you're resident in Scotland, the DRO is not available.

 Debt relief orders aren't the right option for everyone who has debts.
 Nevertheless, a DRO does offer some benefits:

 A DRO may represent a lower-cost alternative to declaring bankruptcy or getting an individual voluntary arrangement.

 Debt payments are frozen for 12 months, after which they are written off if your financial circumstances remain unchanged.

-While debt relief orders are a form of formal insolvency solution, there is no need to go to court, unlike bankruptcy.
+While DROs are a form of formal insolvency solution, there is no need to go to court, unlike bankruptcy.